brekope/brightwheel/README.md

 Before modeling, I explored the dataset and found:

 - No companies appeared in multiple sources.
-- No consistent company names, addresses, or primary contacts across sources.
+- No consistent phone, company names, addresses, or primary contacts across sources.
-- If the full dataset contained duplicate companies across sources, address or email could potentially be used for matching.
+- If the full dataset contained duplicate companies across sources, phone, address or email could be used for matching and deduplicainng the facts and dimensions.

 ## Assumptions